pivotal-cf/on-demand-service-broker/README.md

 ### What's in that system_tests directory?
 Black-box tests designed to be run against this broker, a real BOSH director and a real Cloud Foundry.

+## Guidelines for PRs

+First of all, thanks for your contribution! :+1:

+Please, make sure to read this few points before opening a new pull request.

+1. Make sure that tests run locally running `scripts/run-tests.sh`.
+2. Try to keep your pull request as small as possible by focusing on the feature you would like to add.
+3. If you see opportunities for refactoring, feel free to let us know by opening an issue.
+4. Try to follow the testing style we are using in the file you are modifying.
+Be aware that there might be inconsistencies among different tests.